-ORU representatives said prison officials required Rastafarian prisoners to cut their hair.
-Prison officials said that Rastafarians were not required to cut their hair unless their hair posed a health issue such as lice.
+ORU representatives said prison officials continued to require Rastafarian prisoners to cut their dreadlocks.
+Prison officials told ORU representatives that Rastafarians were not required to cut their hair unless their hair posed a health issue such as lice.
 The prison did not provide different diets based on religious restrictions.
-Special diets were offered only to accommodate prisoners with health restrictions.
+Only prisoners with health restrictions received dietary accommodations.

 ORU representatives stated Rastafarians continued to face police harassment, particularly for the use of marijuana for religious purposes.
 Rastafarian representatives continued to state that marijuana, banned by law, was integral to their religious rituals.

 The ORU said public and private school officials continued to refuse to enroll Rastafarian children because, in accordance with their faith, Rastafarian parents did not vaccinate their children.
 The Ministry of Health continued to require the immunization of all children before enrolling in school.
 In the October 12 meeting with Rastafarian groups, however, the government agreed to allow unvaccinated children to attend school, stating it would develop a formal process to allow for the exemption.
 Some children of the Rastafarian community were home schooled, but statistics were not available.

 According to the ORU, the government charged Rastafarian groups wishing to celebrate Kwanzaa in government-run community centers 400 East Caribbean dollars ($150) but offered the centers to Christian groups for tree lighting ceremonies with no charge.
 In response to pressure from Rastafarian groups, the government announced in October it would allow Rastafarians to utilize community centers free of charge, similar to other religious groups.